esvyridov/websockets-ui/README.md

 *Bot*
 - The bot shoots every .5s randomly when it's bot's turn.
 A shot is unique meaning that the bot can't shoot in the same place twice.
 - The bot isn't shown in the Winners list.

+## Logs

+I added logs to almost all events that happen on the server.
+If something doesn't work as you expected, please check the logs, maybe you'll be able to find out what is going on.
+Thank you!